-39 See (Van Egmond, 1983).
+36 See [Van Egmond 1983].
 The three principal manuscripts are Vatican, Chigi M.VIII.170 written in Venetian in c.
 1395; Siena, Biblioteca Comunale I.VII.17 from c.
-1470 (ed.
-Franci, 2001); and a manuscript from Mantua written in 1429 and actually held by Arizona State University Temple, which I am grateful to know from Van Egmond's personal transcription.
-In some of the details, the Arizona manuscript appears to be superior to the others, but at the level of overall structure the Chigi manuscript is demonstrably better - see (Høyrup, 2007a, pp. 169f).
-Considerations of consistency suggests it to be better also in its use of abbreviations and other quasi-symbolism, for which reason I shall build my presentation on this manuscript (cross-checking with the transcription of the Arizona-manuscript - differences on this account are minimal); for references I shall use the original foliation.
+1470 [ed.
+Franci 2001]; and a manuscript from Mantua written in 1429 and actually held by Arizona State University Temple, which I am grateful to know from Van Egmond's personal transcription.
+In some of the details, the Arizona manuscript appears to be superior to the others, but at the level of overall structure the Chigi manuscript is demonstrably better - see [Høyrup 2007a: 169f].
+Considerations of consistency suggests it to be better also in its use of abbreviations and other quasi-symbolism, for which reason I shall build my presentation on this manuscript (cross-checking with the transcription of the Arizona-manuscript - differences are small); for references I shall use the original foliation.

 A fourth manuscript from c.
 1495 (Florence, Bibl.
 Med.-Laur., Ash.
 1199, partial ed.
-(Libri, 1838, III, pp. 349-356)) appears to be very close to the Siena manuscript.
+[Libri 1838: III, 349-356]) appears to be very close to the Siena manuscript.